Qlik-PE/testdrive-tutorial/site/_snowflake/getting-started.md

 permalink: /snowflake/getting-started/getting-started.php
 ---

-This test drive will demonstrate how to use Qlik Replicate (formerly Attunity Replicate) to ingest and deliver data in real-time to your Snowflake environment.
+This test drive will demonstrate how to use Qlik Replicate to ingest and deliver data in real-time to your Snowflake environment.
 Follow the step-by-step tutorial to quickly load sample data from a MySQL database into your Snowflake data warehouse, then watch as data updates happen in real time.